-INSTALLING THE HANDLE
+INSTALLING HANDLE

-Attach the handle screw (Fig. 2 - 1) through the handle (Fig. 2 - 2) hole onto the handwheel.
-Secure it using a flat head screwdriver (not included).
+Attach the handle screw (Fig. 2 - 2) through the handle (Fig. 2 - 1) hole onto the handwheel.
+Secure it using a screwdriver.

-INSTALLING THE TOOL REST
+INSTALLING TOOL REST

-1. Loosen the locking handle (Fig. 3 - 3) and insert the tool rest (Fig. 3 - 1) into the tool rest base (Fig. 3 - 2).

-2. Adjust the tool rest height up or down to the desired position and then tighten the locking handle (Fig. 3 - 3).
+Loosen the locking handle (Fig. 3 - 3) and insert the tool rest (Fig. 3 - 1) into the tool rest base (Fig. 3 - 2).
+Adjust the height up or down to the desired position and then tighten the locking handle.
 The handle is spring-loaded and can be re-positioned as necessary by pulling outwards, repositioning the lever, and allowing it to spring back inwards.